 Mr. Savikataaq: Thank you, Mr. Chairman.
-Yes it does.
-Now we don't have to imagine how that criteria is, now we know.
+Yes, it does.
+Now we don't have to imagine how the criteria are now that we know.

-I would like to ask the minister or his officials that how much money would a hamlet have to invest in order to meet that criteria for the planning and design in hopes of getting the funding approved?
-If the funding is not approved, I take it that all the money that has been expended for the planning and designing the hamlet would have to eat that up if they are not approved.
+I would like to ask the minister or his officials: how much money would a hamlet have to invest in order to meet the criteria for the planning and designing in hopes of getting the funding approved?
+If the funding is not approved, I take it that all the money that has been expended for the planning and designing, the hamlet would have to eat that up if they are not approved.
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-As I understand it, CGS, through this this program, we can also cover the pre-planning around when they're trying to proceed through parking garage projects.
+As I understand it, CGS, through this program, we can also cover the preplanning around when they're trying to proceed through a parking garage project.
 That's part of the costs that can be covered.
-I hope that answers the member's question, Mr. Chairman.
+I don't know if that answers the member's question, Mr. Chairman.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-Just for clarity then.
-A municipality can apply and can spend the money on planning and designing for a garage, even if they don't get approved for the project, CGS will reimburse them the amount that they have spent planning and designing to build a garage.
+Just for clarity then, a municipality can spend the money on planning and designing for a garage and even if they don't get approved for the project, CGS will reimburse them the amount that they have spent planning and designing to build a garage.
 Thank you.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-Through his program, those are eligible costs that municipalities can spend.
-Just so the member understands.
-So they can submit an application that includes what is planning as part of their budget, and then they would proceed with the next phase, provided that they met the criteria and spent their money accordingly.
+Through this program, those are eligible costs that municipalities can spend, if the member understands.
+They can submit an application that includes whether it is planning as part of their budget and then they would proceed with the next phase, provided that they met the criteria and spent their money accordingly.
 Thank you, Mr. Chairman.